-Pixar is the standard bearer for animated movies that appeal equally to children and adults.
+Pixar is the standard bearer for animated movies that appeal equally to children and adults, and this is no exception.
 There has yet to be a Pixar film that doesn't make more than $100 million or score a devoted following from both critics and audiences.
-Cars 2 is no exception -- the animation is gorgeous, the action sequences crisp, the voice acting impeccable, and the inside jokes funny.
-It's not a masterpiece when stacked up against the Toy Story sequels, but it's a fun summer spectacle that will make kids think about what it means to really be yourself, even when there's pressure to change.
+The animation is gorgeous, the action sequences crisp, the voice acting impeccable, and the inside jokes funny.
+Cars 2 is not a masterpiece when stacked up against the Toy Story sequels, but it's a fun summer spectacle that will make kids think about what it means to really be yourself, even when there's pressure to change.

 Mater is now the protagonist, and the world is the setting; while that expands the action and the automobile humor (geisha cars, the Queen as a vintage Rolls, and Prince Wheeliam as a Bentley), it does limit the amount of time that we spend with our old friends from Radiator Springs.
 Caine and Emily Mortimer are perfectly cast as the British intelligence agents who mistake Mater for an American spy, but in the end, this is Larry the Cable Guy's shining moment.

-Families can talk about the movie's message about being yourself, dents and all.
+Families can talk about Cars 2 's message about being yourself, dents and all.
 How does this apply to Mater?
 Why are underdogs so much more satisfying to root for than characters who always win?

 The first movie was a "fish out of water" story about a city slicker race car in a sleepy little town; how does the sequel use the same theme but focus on Mater?

 What made kids want to see this movie -- the story or all the product tie-ins?
 Do kids want a product because Cars characters are pictured on it?

 - In theaters: June 24, 2011

 - On DVD or streaming: November 1, 2011